Generic Propecia (Finasteride) vs. Merck Propecia

 How Propecia and Generic Finasteride Work for Hair Loss

-Also known as androgenetic alopecia (or androgenic alopecia), male hair loss is caused by genetics and androgen hormones, affecting up to half of men by age 50.
+Also known as androgenetic alopecia (or androgenic alopecia), male hair loss is caused by genetics and androgen hormones and affects up to half of men by age 50.

-Generic Propecia and the finasteride brand name treat male pattern hair loss the same way, as they’re essentially the same medication.
-The active ingredient works by stopping the production of a hormone called dihydrotestosterone (or DHT), which can bind to receptors in the scalp and damage hair follicles.
+Finasteride and its brand name counterpart, Propecia, treat male pattern hair loss similarly, as they’re essentially the same medication.
+The active ingredient (that’s finasteride) works by stopping the production of a male hormone called dihydrotestosterone (or DHT), which can bind to receptors in the scalp and damage hair follicles.

 DHT is converted from testosterone by an enzyme called 5-alpha reductase.
 By preventing the conversion of testosterone into DHT, finasteride reduces DHT levels throughout the body and shields hair follicles in the growth phase of the hair growth cycle from damage.

-A review of finasteride as a treatment for male pattern baldness concluded that oral finasteride promoted hair regrowth and prevented further hair loss in a significant portion of men with male pattern hair loss.
+A review of finasteride as a treatment for male pattern baldness concluded that oral finasteride promoted hair regrowth and prevented further hair loss in many men with male pattern hair loss.

 Although it’s typically taken as an oral medication, topical finasteride is another option with promising results.
-It’s unclear whether DHT levels are affected by the topical version, but some studies found a decrease in hair loss and new hair growth with the use of topical finasteride.
+It’s unclear whether the topical version affects DHT levels, but some studies found a decrease in hair loss and new hair growth with the use of topical finasteride.

-So the results of finasteride versus Propecia are the same — which should come as a relief when you’re looking for an effective hair loss treatment.
+You may be wondering, is generic finasteride as good as Propecia?
+With the same active ingredient, the two should be nearly identical.
+The results of finasteride versus Propecia are the same, which should be a relief when looking for an effective hair loss treatment.

 Finasteride vs. Propecia Dosage